-This post is going to be discussing the basics of R6 Zoning In New York City.
-As Architects in NYC we get a large number of inquires about R6 Zoning so lets look at some of the issues in R6.